JuanModzelewski/Calorie-tracker/README.md

 ## User Experience (UX)
 ### User Goals
 To help people reach their objectives more easily, the users' primary objective is to record and keep track of food items and their calorie counts.
-- The user must have the option to create new calorie goals or target.
+- The user must have the option to update the calorie goals to match their calorie target.
-- Since every user has a distinct dietary requirements, add custom entries to the tracker.
+- Since every user has a distinct dietary requirements, the ability to add custom entries to the tracker is present.
-- To facilitate access in the future, save customized entries to a library.
+- To facilitate access to food items in the future, the user is able to save customized entries to the food library.
-- Remove items if the daily diet plan has altered or if entries are inaccurate.
+- Providing a means to remove items if the daily diet plan has altered or if entries are inaccurate.
-- See how many calories they still have (calorie goal - total of all entries).
+- Displaying how many calories the user still has before reaching the daily target, provides visual feedback (calorie goal - total of all entries).

 ### User Journey
 1. Welcome Screen
     - Provides a brief introduction to the application and its functions.
-    - Providing the steps required to add entries and set goals
+    - Displaying key functions and understanding to get the user started on their calorie tracking experience.

 2. Calorie Tracker
-    - Heading identifies the page
+    - Heading clearly identifies the current page.
-    - Current date is displayed above the tracker table.
+    - Current date is displayed above the tracker table along side the table title, Currently Tracked Items.
-    - The table gives information on the things that are presently being tracked; if there are no entries, feedback will take the place of the table section.
+    - The table provides information on the items that are presently being tracked; if there are no entries, feedback will take the place of the table section.
-    - Below the table, you can see the Calorie Goal and Remaining Calorie Total.
+    - Remaining Calories for the day, are displayed and adapted as entries are added providing the user with visual feedback.
     - Menu items give precise instructions on how to continue.

 3. Update Calorie Goal
-    - User is able to set a new calorie goal.
+    - User is able to set a new calorie goal based on their requirements.
     - The user's input is verified to make sure that only numbers are submitted and that the target calorie range of 1500–3500 is reasonable.
-    - The user will return to the main tracker after the calorie goal has been validated and updated in the calorie tracker.
+    - The user will return to the Calorie Tracker after the calorie goal has been validated and updated.

 4. Manually Add Food Items
-    - Enables the user to build a custom entry in Tracker and store it in a library for convenient access to entries in the future.
+    - This enables the user to build a custom entry in Tracker and store it in a library for convenient access to entries in the future.
     - The following steps must be followed in order to create a new entry:
-        * 1. Decide on the meal schedule (breakfast, lunch, dinner, snack).
+        1. Decide on the meal schedule (breakfast, lunch, dinner, snack).
-        * 2. Give the item a name and some background information.
+        2. Give the item a name and some background information.
-        * 3. Type in the item's calories per 100g.
+        3. Enter the item's calories per 100g.
-        * 4. The user will enter the item's needed serving size.
+        4. The user will enter the item's needed serving size.
+        5. Preview and confirm entry information and choose from displayed options.
-    - After the entry is previewed, you can choose to add it to the tracker, save it to the food library, or exit to main tracker.
+            - The user can choose to add the entry to the tracker, save the item to the food library, or exit to main tracker.

 5. Search & Add From Library
-    - Allows the user to search for existing food items in the Google sheet and add food items to the tracker.
+    - Allows the user to search for existing food items in the Google sheet Food Library and add items to the tracker.
     - The following steps must be followed in order to search and add an entry:
-        * 1. Type the item's name into the search field.
+        1. Type the item's name into the search field.
-        * 2. If the item is found, the user has to choose it from a list by referring to the item number column.
+        2. If the item is found, the user has to choose an option from a results table by referring to the item number column.
-        * 3. The chosen item will be shown for verification, with options to add it to the tracker or go back to the search.
+        3. The chosen item will be shown for verification, with options to add it to the tracker or go back to the search.
-        * 4. The user will choose their meal schedule (breakfast, lunch, supper, and snack) if they choose to add an item.
+        4. The user will choose their meal schedule (breakfast, lunch, supper, and snack) if they choose to add an item.
-        * 5. The user will enter the item's needed serving size.
+        5. The user will enter the item's needed serving size.
-        * 6. The entry will be added to the tracker and the user will return to the Calorie Tracker
+        6. The entry will be added to the tracker and the user will return to the Calorie Tracker

 ### Design
 Since this is a terminal application, the interface contrast was created solely by simple text alteration and styling.
 Moreover, table formatting to show information in a structured table.

 #### Colors
 In order to create contrast and organize the information hierarchy, [Colorama](https://pypi.org/project/colorama/) was utilized to bring color to the terminal text.
-- Error messages were colored red to make error identification easier.
+- Error messages are colored red to make error identification easier.
 - Blue was used for the logo and primary elements.
 - Green was used for confirmation elements and Current Calorie Goal text.
 - Yellow was used for Remaining Calorie Text
 - DIM was used to display information without taking focus off the main request

 #### Fonts
-In order to provide information hierarchy in text [Fontstyle](https://pypi.org/project/fontstyle/) with assistance from [GeeksforGeeks](https://www.geeksforgeeks.org/fontstyle-module-in-python/)
+In order to provide information hierarchy with text [Fontstyle](https://pypi.org/project/fontstyle/) was used.
+Assistance from [GeeksforGeeks](https://www.geeksforgeeks.org/fontstyle-module-in-python/)
 - Italic was used for information text and examples
+- Bold was used for main requests and headings

 #### Wireframe / Sketches